kojq/gal/README.md

 - Before starting, set Secure Boot mode to Setup mode via firmware settings
   - sbctl does not work with all hardware
-- AMD and NVIDIA drivers are present while Intel drivers are not present
-  - Only Wayland and 64-bit applications are supported
+- Defaults include Wayland and 64-bit applications
-- Packages will not be installed for undetected hardware
 - Read output because packages may not install due to upstream issues

 ## Usage